yireo/yireo-slides/slides/mucnl/intro1.md

 ---
 # Rules
-- Rooms D, E & F contain personal belongings.
-Keys are handed out with trust
+- Rooms D, E & F contain personal belongings.<br/>Keys are handed out with trust
 - Waterpistols and laptops not in the same space.
 - Only pee in the bathrooms or you'll get eaten by a dianoga